Setting a Goal to Cut Climate Pollution

-During the last presidential election debates, there wasn’t even a question about climate change.
-Finally, now, more people are demanding change.
-Something must be done to end climate pollution.
+During the debates before the last presidential election, there wasn’t even a question about climate change.
+Finally, now, more people are demanding change, and candidates are presenting plans to get us to Zero Climate Pollution.

 If we can’t get a law passed in this Congress to get to a 100% clean energy economy, why bother to push for a bill?

-A: The clarity of the goal—100% clean energy across the entire economy by 2050—which is based on the clarity of scientific warnings, is super important.
-It will be important to ask our representatives to stand up and be counted.
+A: The clarity of the goal: Zero Climate Pollution for a 100% clean economy by 2050—which is based on the clarity of scientific warnings—is super important.
+Our political representatives have to stand up and be counted.
 Those who do nothing to tackle climate pollution will be held accountable.

-This goal also shines a light on the dozens of terrible things happening now, with the Trump Administration’s dangerous and foolhardy regulatory rollbacks of climate pollution.
-Those rollbacks are only helping put more money into the pockets of big oil and gas companies.
+This campaign also highlights the dozens of terrible things happening now, with the Trump administration’s dangerous rollbacks of regulations protecting us from climate pollution.
+These rollbacks are only helping put more money into the pockets of big oil and gas companies.
 They aren’t protecting us.

-When you look at where we need to be in thirty years—and where we need to be in the next five years!—to avert climate disaster, Zero Climate Pollution for a 100% Clean Economy makes it clear how immoral and dangerous is the EPA strategy of cutting the rules that protect us from methane emissions, or carbon emissions, or mercury protections, sends us in completely the wrong direction.
+When you look at where we need to be in thirty years—and where we need to be in the next five years!—to avert climate disaster, Zero Climate Pollution for a 100% Clean Economy makes it clear how immoral and dangerous is the EPA strategy of cutting the rules that protect us from methane emissions, or carbon emissions, or mercury emissions.

-Fossil fuel subsidies in 2015 in the US were ten times the federal spending on education.
+Fossil fuel subsidies in 2015 in the U.S. were ten times the federal spending on education.
 That’s backward.
-We, the taxpayers who actually pay taxes, are paying for this—and that public spending could go to supporting health care, education, roads, and many more things that are better for us.
+We, the taxpayers who actually pay taxes, are paying to support a polluting industry—and that public spending could go to supporting health care, education, roads, and many more things that are better for us.

-There will a great deal of work to do—across the country and in every facet of our economy—to achieve these goals.
+There will be a great deal of work to do—across the country and in every facet of our economy—to achieve the goal of Zero Climate Pollution.
 But stating a goal, and honoring it, is critical to actually setting out in the right direction.

-Our determination to completely eliminate climate pollution and get to a 100% clean energy economy by 2050 puts us on a path to climate safety, right away.
+Our determination to completely eliminate climate pollution and get to a 100% clean economy by 2050 puts us on a path to climate safety, right away.